polykuzin/polykuzin/README.md

 ### Privet!
 My name is Paul 👋

 I’m an iOS developer, blogger and public speaker.
-I'm the creator of [Knit it](https://vk.com/mnkuzin), I currently work as a Middle Software Engineer at Moscow Metro.
+Currently work as a Middle Software Engineer at Moscow Metro && developing personal projects.

-- 📱  I’m currently working on some new features in Moscow Metro app, and for personal app "Knit it" that will be on public this mounth.
+- 😄  Pronouns: he / him
-- 🤓  I’m currently learning how to fix bugs fix bugs found by testers (oMg).
+- 🤓  Learning how to fix bugs fix bugs found by testers (oMg).
 - 💬  Ask me about iOS development, Firebase or TDD.
-- 📫  How to reach me: Telegram: @PolyKuzin or VK [vk.com/mnkuzin](https://vk.com/mnkuzin)
+- 📫  How to reach me: Telegram: [@polykuzin](https://t.me/polykuzin) or [e-mail](polykuzin@gmail.com)
-- 😄  Pronouns: he / him
+- 📱  Now working on some AWESOME features in Moscow Metro app, and for personal apps, for ex "my Money" (non-published yet).
 - 🚴  Fun fact: I am an official by education, but I work as a programmer, and all because of a broken jaw))))